VladCincean/homework3/Parallel and Distributed Programming/L01/README.md

 # Lab 1 - "Non-cooperative" multithreading

-## Goal
-The goal of this lab is to refresh the knowledge regarding threads and mutexes.

-The programs to be written will demonstrate the usage of threads to do non-cooperative work on shared data.
-The access to the shared data must be protected by using mutexes.

 ## Supermarket inventory
 There are several types of products, each having a known, constant, unit price.
 In the begining, we know the quantity of each product.